-- Dress-type shirt (with or without a collar) or a dress-type sweater.
+Dress-type shirt (with or without a collar) or a dress-type sweater.

-- Dress slacks; no sweatpants, warm-up pants, jogging pants, cargo pants, or jeans.
+Dress slacks; no sweat pants, warm-up pants, jogging pants, cargo pants, or jeans.

-- No headphones, earphones, earplugs, iPod, Bluetooth devices, hats, caps, or headgear.
+No headphones, earphones, earplugs, iPod, Bluetooth devices, hats, caps or headgear.

-- Hearing aids are permitted.
+Hearing aids are permitted.

 Smoking and the use of E-cigarettes are not allowed anywhere in the tournament rooms.

 Forfeit time is 15 minutes after the scheduled match time, or when the table becomes available, whichever is later.
 If a player is not present at his table a few minutes after the starting time, his opponent must notify the Referee.
-Only the Tournament Director can declare a forfeit.
+Only the Tournament Administration can declare a forfeit.

 Each player may take one 5-minute time-out period per match.
 The Referee must be notified when a time-out is being taken.
 A time-out may only be taken during your inning or if you are breaking.
 Smoking and the use of E-cigarettes is prohibited during any time-out.

 Referees will issue a speed-up warning after 1 hour if the pace is not satisfactory.
 Approximately 10 games should be completed after 1 hour.
-If the pace remains unsatisfactory, the Referee may implement a 40-second shot clock, with one extension per player per game.
+If the pace remains unsatisfactory, the Referee may implement a 30-second shot clock, with one extension per player per game.

 Concessions are not permitted at any time.
-The penalty for a concession is the loss of the conceded game, and a one game deduction from the offending player’s score.
+The penalty for a concession is the loss of the conceded game, and also a one game deduction from the offending player’s score.

-- Jump cues are allowed.
+Jump cues are allowed.
 The jump cue must have a minimum length of 40 inches.

-- Cue extenders are allowed.
+Cue extenders are allowed.
 Players may use their own bridge, provided it is legal in all aspects.